CloudWithChris/cloudwithchris.com/content/blog/introduction-to-dapr.md

 To get started with Dapr in a local environment, you'll need to use the Dapr Command-Line Interface (CLI).

-You can download the CLI in several ways, all of which are well documented on the [Dapr Docs](https://docs.dapr.io/getting-started/install-dapr-cli/) for Linux, MacOS and Windows.
+You can download the CLI in several ways, all of which are well documented on the [Dapr Docs](https://docs.dapr.io/getting-started/install-dapr-cli/) for Linux, macOS and Windows.

 Dapr can be configured to run in a self-hosted mode, deployed in Kubernetes, or onto a serverless solution such as Azure Container Apps.
 The preferred self-hosted option depends on Docker Containers, but *can* run without Docker.